Hum Kisise Kum Naheen: Soundtrack

+Popular songs include "Bachna Ae Haseeno", sung by Kumar and picturized on Kapoor, whose title inspired a film of the same name produced by Yash Raj Films in 2008, starring his son Ranbir Kapoor, and "Kya Hua Tera Vada", which won Rafi both the Filmfare Award and the National Film Award for the Best Male Playback Singer.

+The leads perform a medley of songs in the competition, which include "Chand Mera Dil, Chandini Ho Tum", "Ae Dil Kya Mehfil Hai Tere Kadmon Mein", "Tum Kya Jaano Mohabbat Kya Hai", and "Mil Gaya Humko Saathi."

 This film was released at a time when the Swedish pop group ABBA were at the peak of their popularity all over the world, including in India.
-One of their songs "Honey Honey" was featured in the movie, playing in the background just before the song "Kya Hua Tera Waada" begins.
+One of their songs "Honey Honey" was featured in the movie, playing in the background just before the song "Kya Hua Tera Wada" begins.
 The song "Mil Gaya Humko Saathi" that is sung by Kajal during the competition is heavily inspired from the ABBA smash hit song "Mamma Mia."

-The music songs was composed by Rahul Dev Burman and the lyrics were penned by Majrooh Sultanpuri.